 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach ' ' ' ' ' ' ' government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public community reminder to observe proper water usage).
-I What are the Risk/s Identified?
+Management Approach Water consumed within the properties used for hotel operations, condominium units, real estate for leasing and offices used in company operation and its supply chain. (e.g. employees, community, suppliers, government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public community reminder to observe brober water usage).
+What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach topic of the organization Directors, employees, government (and its agencies), owners The Company adopted water quality management using of a set of technical and non-technical measures and activities,
+Management Approach Directors, employees, government (and its agencies), owners The Company adopted water quality management using of a set of technical and non-technical measures and activities,